eka/pygrabbit/README.md

 ## Note

 PyGrabbit is under heavy development... not.
-But it's very green indeed and in alpha stage, many things will be improved, so use it at you own peril.
+But it's very green indeed and in alpha stage, many things will be improved, so use it at your own peril.

 ## Contributing